 This Performance Measure is a permit requirement and is included in the SWMP.
-As public education efforts are implemented, it is anticipated that greater public involvement will occur.

 2.3 Illicit Discharge Detection and Elimination (IDDE) Program Element

 Most urban storm drain systems convey flows other than stormwater.
 These non-stormwater discharges enter the storm drain system from a variety of sources, such as landscape irrigation or car washing, and illicit discharges (sources of pollutants that enter the storm drain system through illicit connections and illegal dumping).
 Non-stormwater contributions and illicit discharges are potential sources of pollutants discharged from the MS4 that may adversely impact receiving waters.
 The Eastern Washington Phase II NPDES Stormwater Permit requires the co-permittees to "detect and eliminate" non-stormwater discharges to the storm drain system.